saidvandeklundert/learn/_posts/2021-08-5-data-types-array.md

 */
 ```

 The array implements the `Copy` trait.
-So when we pass it into a function, the value is copied into a function:
+So, when we pass it into a function, the value is copied into a function:

 ```rust
 fn array_copy(mut arr: [u8; 4]) {